applicaster/latam-product-documentation/AWS_cognito/README.md

 AWS cognito supports by default user attributes defined in the [OpenID Connect Specification](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims)

-For following phases the development should explore a dinamic way to define which fields to show as part of the registration.
+For following phases the development should explore a dynamic way to define which fields to show as part of the registration.

 ### Next Phases